dbajones/ML21/Proposal.md

 July: Regional analysis.
 Extend to other regions.

-August: Make opensource freindly, documentation and presentation
+August: Make reproducible, open source friendly, documentation and presentation

-## More specifics
+## More specifics on how we're using the data

+1.